dakshchoudhary8881-cmd/dakshchoudhary8881-cmd/README.md

 ## Open Source

-I'm working toward my first meaningful contributions.
+Working toward my first meaningful contributions.
 If you maintain a project and have a well-scoped issue in vanilla JS, Python, or documentation — I'm interested.

-What I can do now: frontend bug fixes · README rewrites · Python utility scripts · documentation improvements.
+**What I can contribute to right now:** frontend bug fixes · README improvements · Python utility scripts · documentation rewrites

 ---